CAPTIVE INSURANCE FINANCIAL REGULATION

 (D) for any reason provided in 8 V.S.A., Section 6009.

-Before the commissioner rescinds the license of a company under (A) or (B), the commissioner shall give the company notice in writing of the grounds on which he proposes to cancel the license, and shall afford the company an opportunity to make objection in writing within the period of thirty days after receipt of notice.
-The commissioner shall take into consideration any objection received by him within that period and, if he decides to cancel the license, cause the order of cancellation to be served on the company.
+Before the commissioner rescinds the license of a company under (A) or (B), the commissioner shall give the company notice in writing of the grounds on which he/she proposes to cancel the license, and shall afford the company an opportunity to make objection in writing within the period of thirty days after receipt of notice.
+The commissioner shall take into consideration any objection received by him/her within that period and, if he/she decides to cancel the license, cause the order of cancellation to be served on the company.

 No person other than the issuer shall make a tender offer of or a request or invitation for tenders of, or enter into any agreement to exchange securities for, seek to acquire, or acquire in the open market or otherwise, any voting security of a domestic company if, after the consummation thereof, such person would, directly or indirectly (or by conversion or by exercise of any right to acquire) be in control of such company; and no person shall enter into an agreement to merge with or otherwise to acquire control of a domestic company without the prior written approval of the commissioner.
 In considering any application for acquisition of control or merger with a domestic company, the commissioner shall consider all of the facts and circumstances surrounding the application as well as the criteria for establishment of a company set out in this chapter.